alescrnjar/AminoX/README.md

 # AminoX

-AminoX is a natural language processing (NLP) recurrent neural network (RNN) for the determination of a single missing aminoacid in a given input primary sequence.
+AminoX is a natural language processing (NLP) recurrent neural network (RNN) for the determination of a single missing aminoacid in a given input primary sequence:

+'SPSSLSTNTTSA ?
+PTLTSEPR' to 'SPSSLSTNTTSA S PTLTSEPR'

 The input dataset is generated with ProtGPT2, a language model trained on protein space (https://huggingface.co/nferruz/ProtGPT2).
 Protgpt2_seq_gen.py allows for the generation of N different aminoacid sequences, of length comprised between a settable minimum (100) and a settable maximum (300).